-With "wine" (from grapes) has this strong alcohol distillate Nothing to do.
+With "wine" (from grapes) this has strong alcohol distillate Nothing to do.
 Grain fires were produced in Holland as early as the 15th century and were called "Korenwijn" or "Korenbrandewijn".
-Distilling cereal mash three times (barley, corn, rye or wheat) produces the moutwijn , which has a very intense malt taste.
-Therefore, one was flavoring with herbs.
+By distilling grain mash three times (barley, maize, rye or wheat) the malt wine (Moutwijn) is created, which has a very intense malt taste.
+Therefore, a flavoring with herbs.
 Mostly these were juniper berries, in Dutch “Jeneverbes”.
-From this then derived the name Jenever or Genever .
-There were and still are other recipes anise, Caraway, korean and other spices or fruits.
-From the beginning of the 19th century, increasingly neutral-tasting alcohol was used from sugar beets.
-The schnapps according to the new method was called “Jonge Jenever” and the "Oude Jenever" produced in the earlier way.
-The term “oud” does not name the age of the product, but the age of the recipe.
-The new schnapps increasingly supplanted the old one.
-Today, the "young Genever" may contain a maximum of 15% Malzwein.
+From this the name Jenever or Genever was derived.
+But there were and still are other recipes anise, Caraway, corander and other spices or fruits.
+From the beginning of the 19th century, neutral-tasting alcohol from sugar beet was increasingly used.
+The brandy according to the new method was called “Jonge Jenever” and the brandy produced “Oude Jenever”.
+The term “oud” does not mean the age of the product, but the age of the recipe.
+The new schnapps increasingly replaced the old one.
+Today the "young genever" may contain a maximum of 15% malt wine.

-The Korenwijn (Corenwijn) produced today is similar to the "Oude Jenever", meaning that it has an aromatic grain taste.
-First, the "grain wine" with 65% to 70% vol is produced by another (fourth) burning of Malzwein flavorings be added.
+The Korenwijn (Corenwijn) produced today is similar to “Oude Jenever”, which means that it has an aromatic cereal taste.
+First, the (fourth) distilling of malt wine creates the "grain wine" with 65% to 70% vol flavorings be added.
 This is then brought to drinking strength with distilled water.
-The maturity can alternatively take place in oak barrels, the minimum maturation period is one year, which is on the label must be noted.
-Often different barrels are blended together, brought to drinking strength with distilled water and bottled.
-Of the alcohol content must be at least 38%.
+The maturity can alternatively take place in oak barrels, the minimum maturity is one year, which is on the label must be noted.
+Different barrels are often blended together, brought to drinking strength with distilled water and bottled.
+The alcohol content must be at least 38%.